China dairy recalls hundreds of cartons of tainted milk

 A seconds-long mechanical delay during routine maintenance at one of its Shanghai factories caused a "small amount" of alkaline cleaning solution to be flushed into 300 cartons of milk produced on Monday, the company's notice said.

-"We deeply apologise for any impact this has had on our customers.
+"We deeply apologize for any impact this has had on our customers.
 From today on, we will strictly strengthen relevant management procedures," it said, thanking media and customers for their "supervision".

 Bright Dairy said it would provide door-to-door apologies to customers who bought the bad milk and carry out a strict factory inspection.